Explore Jobs

 $150+ 46%

-In this case, just under half of all companies pay over $150 per month in workers’ compensation insurance.
-Comparatively, only 9% pay less than $45 per month.
+In this case, nearly half of all companies pay over $150 monthly for workers’ compensation insurance, while only 9% pay less than $45 monthly.

-Small businesses typically have lower workers’ compensation insurance costs, partially due to having fewer employees.
-For instance, the average cost for businesses with only one employee is only $35 per month, whereas the average cost for those with 10+ employees is $116 per month.
+Typically, small businesses experience lower workers’ compensation insurance costs due to having fewer employees.
+For example, the average monthly cost for a business with just one employee is approximately $35, while those with 10 or more employees average $116 per month.

 average cost of workers' comp by number of employees